Jeevitha9345/Spring_Boot/README.md

 Created a form and store the data in the local storage that is database

 Learned a new dependency thyme leaf

+Done a team project while learning the Spring Boot in the full stack development